petershin/liferay-learn/docs/dxp/latest/en/getting-started/introduction-to-the-admin-account.md

 1. Select the *Administrator* Role from the list (click *Choose*).
 The dialog box disappears and the Role is added to the list of Roles associated with your account.
 Scroll to the bottom and click _Save_.

 1. (Optional) If you did not [configure mail](../installation-and-upgrades/setting-up-liferay/configuring-mail.md) in the step above, set an initial password for this new user.
 Click the _Password_ link in the left navigation pane.
-Input a password for the user, reenter the password, and click _Save_.
+Enter a password for the user, reenter the password, and click _Save_.

 The user is now a portal administrator.
 Log out and then log back in with your new user account.